MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Diagnostics/Get-Counter.md

 ### Example 10: Get a single value for each counter in a counter set

-A single value is returned for each performance counter in the local computer's **Memory** counter set.
+In this example, a single value is returned for each performance counter in the local computer's **Memory** counter set.

 ```powershell
 $MemCounters = (Get-Counter -ListSet Memory).Paths